 The Cassegrain is a design with an intrinsic high degree of correction, although it works best at high focal ratios (f/15-f/20).
 It was not possible for me to find precise data from the manufacturer, probably fearful of reverse engineering by some competitor, regarding the focal ratio of the primary, which from my calculations should be equal to or slightly higher than f/3 , nor about backfocus which I estimated at around 25 cm.
 The fully illuminated field was instead communicated to me by Agena, resulting in it being equal to 15 mm.

 Field testing was overall very positive.
 The instrument soon reaches temperature, and I noticed neither heat plumes nor noteworthy disturbances attributable to instrumental turbulence.
 The manufacturer declares that the mirrors are made of quartz, a rather expensive material that has very low thermal expansion and allows more accurate figuring of the mirror surface.
 I confess that I was initially rather skeptical about it, for a telescope of this cost.
-However, having transported the instrument from inside to outside and prepared to observe almost immediately, I did not observe the effects of the thermal transient on the defocused star, which agrees well with the properties of the quartz.
-It should be said that the temperatures in this period (end of April) are quite mild, and it is necessary to wait for the winter period for a more precise evaluation.
+However, having transported the instrument from inside to outside and prepared to observe almost immediately, I did not observe the effects of the thermal transient of the glass on the defocused star, which agrees well with the properties of the quartz.
+It should be said that the temperature gradients in this period (end of April) are quite mild, and it is necessary to wait for the winter period for a more precise evaluation.

 Classical Cassegrain is not as tolerant as SCTs regarding the distance between the mirrors, which should never deviate much from the design value.
 It is possible (although in practice not recommended, unless there are particular needs) to change the distance between the mirrors by unscrewing the ring located near the secondary baffle, which can thus move axially.
 Obviously by doing this you will also modify the backfocus (and quite a bit!) and the focal length, as well as introducing the spherical aberration, and it is therefore recommended that this operation is carried out by an expert.